Isla Veyra had always wanted life to make sense.

 The only other person who ever believed her was Lila.
 Always Lila.

-They were opposites in every way—Isla practical and sharp-edged, Lila wild and dreamy—but somehow they fit.
-On the playground Isla would whisper about that strange pull in her chest, and Lila would grin like it was the start of an adventure.
-It means something, she’d say.
-Isla wanted to roll her eyes, but deep down she was grateful she never had to carry it alone.
+They were opposites in almost every way.
+Isla was practical, sharp-edged, a girl who carried an extra pen and backup charger.
+Lila was wild and dreamy, all mismatched socks and paint under her nails.
+But somehow, they fit.
+On the playground Isla would whisper about that strange pull in her chest, and Lila would grin like it was the best kind of mystery.

-She needed normal.
+She needed to be normal.
 More than anything.

 But tonight, the moment she stepped outside, it hit her.